Skylab 4: Command Module legacy

 The Skylab 4 command module was transferred to the National Air and Space Museum in 1975.
 This module is the Command and Service Modules CSM-118 and it spent 84 days in Earth orbit as part of the Skylab mission.
-As of September 2020 it is on display at the Oklahoma History Center.

 The module rolled upside down after splashdown, which happened in about half the Apollo CSM splashdowns; in this situation spheres were inflated on top of the CSM to right the module.

 The windows of the Skylab 3 and 4 spacecraft modules were studied for micrometeoroid impacts.

 The module was painted white on half its side to help with spacecraft thermal management.
 Whereas Block II Apollo CSM had Kapton coated with aluminium and silicon monoxide, later Skylab modules had white paint for the sunward side.

 The Skylab 4 Command Module held the record for the longest single spaceflight for an American spacecraft for nearly 50 years until it was broken by Crew Dragon Resilience flying the SpaceX Crew-1 mission on February 7, 2021.
 To commemorate the event, the four person crew of Crew-1 spoke live with Edward Gibson from the International Space Station.

-The capsule is now on display at the Oklahoma History Center in Oklahoma City.
+As of September 2020 the capsule is on display at the Oklahoma History Center.